robbert-vdh/yabridge/README.md

   section for instructions on how to set this up.
 This is not necessary for VST3 plugins, as multiple instances of those plugins will always be hosted in a single process by design.
+- Some hosts, particularly _Ardour_, _REAPER_, _Qtractor_, will by default not
+  unload VST3 modules after you close the last plugin.
+This means that the associated `yabridge-host.exe` process will keep running until you close the project.
+For REAPER there's an option called
+  `Allow complete unload of VST plug-ins` in the `VST` tab of the settings dialog to disable this behaviour.
 - **Drag-and-drop** from applications running under Wine to X11 does not yet work, so you won't be able to drag samples and MIDI files from a plugin to the host.
 At least, not directly.
 Because Windows applications have to create